AdamBoley/Project-Beergate/README.md

         - In that, add a forms.py and a urls.py
         - in forms.py, import the AllAuth LoginForm and SignupForm
         - create custom UserLoginForm and UserSignupForm, and use them to extend the LoginForm and SignupForm respectively
+        - in settings.py, override standard AllAuth forms using the ACCOUNT_FORMS variable
         - Per [this Medium article](https://gavinwiener.medium.com/modifying-django-allauth-forms-6eb19e77ef56), add code to apply widgets to form fields that add the Bootstrap CSS form-control class
         - Import these custom forms into user/views.py
         - Create UserLoginView and UserSignupView, which extend the AllAuth LoginView and SignupView